mbaytas/weatherlight/README.md

 Weatherlight synthesizes transdisciplinary projects at intersections of design, technology, innovation, research, and creative production.

-We focus our own initiatives and content while taking on a limited client work.
+We generate our own initiatives and content while taking on limited client work.

 </div><!-- .row -->